livio-lopes/pythonProjects/README.md

 # pythonProjects

-# Repository created to practice using git and python 3
+# Repository created to practice git and python 3